happycollision/articles/2023-01-02-variant-system/article.md

 You'll note that we decided to inform the user of the missing variant in case it is unavailable, instead of just reloading on their behalf.
 Depending on the kinds of differences between variants, just loading the default variant might be too subtle for the user to realize something didn't work.
-So we display a very simple message.
+So, we display a very simple message.

 ![](missing.png)